Complete Onboarding and Authentication on One Platform

 Aadhaar eSign, through its OTP and biometric authentication processes, meets these criteria and is legally valid for most official and legal purposes in India.

-Certifying Authorities And Compliance
+Certifying Authorities and Compliance

 The issuance of Digital Signature Certificates (DSCs) in the Aadhaar eSign process is regulated by Certifying Authorities (CAs), which are licensed by the Controller of Certifying Authorities (CCA) under the Ministry of Electronics and Information Technology (MeitY).
 These CAs are responsible for ensuring that the issuance of digital certificates complies with India’s strict data protection and security regulations.